PCSchmidt/skillswapappmvp/docs/dev_journal.md

 # Development Journal

+## May 9, 2025 - Email Notification Components Implementation

+Today we implemented two key components for the email notification system:

+1. **EmailPreferencesForm Component**
+   - Created a comprehensive form for managing email notification preferences with:
+     - Preference toggles for different notification types (messages, matches, trades, etc.)
+     - Email frequency options (immediate, daily digest, weekly digest)
+     - Unsubscribe link generation and copying functionality
+     - Database integration with the email_preferences table
+     - Loading and saving states with user feedback
+     - Default preferences for new users

+2. **EmailTemplatePreview Component**
+   - Implemented a template preview system featuring:
+     - Gallery of available email templates with descriptions
+     - Interactive selection and preview functionality
+     - Subject line preview
+     - Template visual preview with enlarged view option
+     - Support for handling multiple template types (welcome, match notification, etc.)

+These components establish the foundation for the email notification system, which will improve user engagement and ensure users stay informed about important activities on the platform.
+The implementation follows our established design patterns and includes responsive layouts for all device sizes.

 ## May 9, 2025 - Code Quality Improvements & ESLint Fixes

 Today we focused on improving code quality across the codebase: